xuqi2024/openflexure-microscope/docs/c270_preparation.md

 * Grasp the square lens mount and the knurled round lens holder
 * Unscrew the lens from the mount.
 There is some force required to start to unscrew the lens as it is held in place with a little glue.

+The [prepared Logitech C270 camera]{output, qty:1} and lens are now ready to attach to your optics module or lens spacer